 The partnership between Total Solar International and Powertis is 65%-35%, one that would need Powertis to bring a pipeline of 800MW.
 This project started last year.
 Also, Total is obtaining all 1.2GW portfolio of projects by Solarbay.
 The projects are all to end by the latest 2023.

 2. Wind Power Generation by Various Companies - Enel Green Power's Wind Farm

-Certain suppliers of wind energy in Spain (Gamesa Eólica, Alstom Wind, Acciona Energy, Iberdrolla, MTorres, and the rest) are still going strong in their operations.
-As of 2015, Spain became the fifth biggest wind power producer in the world.
+Certain suppliers of wind energy in Spain (Gamesa Eólica, Alstom Wind, Acciona Energy, Iberdrola, MTorres, and the rest) are still going strong in their operations.
+As of 2015, Spain became the world's fifth biggest wind power producer.
 Producing up to 48,118 GWh of power from wind turbines that year, which formed 19% of the total power generated.

 Enel Green Power is currently building a wind farm in Spain with an investment of €181 million ($220 million).
 This project would feature 43 wind turbines and can generate up to 471GWh of clean energy.
 The project aims to meet one of the major goals of renewable energy development - reducing carbon emissions.
-Consequently, when this project comes fully up by next year as we expect, it will offset up to 385,505 tonnes of carbon emissions.
+Consequently, as we expect, when this project comes fully up by next year, it will offset up to 385,505 tonnes of carbon emissions.
 This is a big one for the progress of renewable energy in Spain.

 3. Wind Farms and Solar PV Hybrid Construction in Andalusia

 In September 2021, the Spanish government contracted leading energy giant Iberdrola to hybridize four wind farms with solar PV installation in Andalusia.
 The facility will have a combined capacity of 79MW to power about 12,500 households and will be able to prevent the emission of 6Mt of CO2.